OpenNews/srccon-2021/homepage.md

 **August 11-13, online!** [Our full schedule is live](/schedule) and we couldn't be more excited.

 **Attend SRCCON:** There's still time to join us!
 Fill out our **[call for participation form](/participation/form)** to let us know you'd like to attend SRCCON.
 We'll keep it open as long as we have space!
-If invited to attend, you will have the chance to purchase a ticket with [prices starting at $125 plus fees](/attendees/#tickets).
+If invited to attend, you will be able to purchase a ticket with [prices starting at $125 plus fees](/attendees/#tickets).

 **Key Dates for Your Calendar**: